torinbond/michaels-list/README.md

 ## Disclaimer

-I do not, nor do I imply, that I own Craigslist or any of its associated data.
+I do not own Craigslist or any of its associated data.
 This is an open source project for educational and non-profit use.